MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 - *DevelopR*: An integrated development environment (IDE) for R on Windows
 - *DeployR*: A web services software development kit for integrating R with third party products (including business intelligence, data visualization, rules engines, etc.)

-We briefly discuss each of these feature areas below, with a guide to where to find the corresponding component in **Microsoft R Services**.
+We briefly discuss each of these feature areas below, with a guide to where to find the corresponding component in **Microsoft R Server** and **Microsoft R Client**.

-### Microsoft R Open
+#### Microsoft R Open

-If you are reading this document, you probably already know that R is the preferred statistical language for experts in a multitude of specialized disciplines—and that those experts frequently provide tools incorporating their expertise in the form of R packages. **Microsoft R Services** connects to a version of **Microsoft R Open** that delivers Open Source R. This means that any of the amazing third-party packages that are available for that version of Open Source R should also work when you are in **Microsoft R Services**.
-And, of course, if you are one of those experts, you can create R packages using **Microsoft R Services**.
+If you are reading this document, you probably already know that R is the preferred statistical language for experts in a multitude of specialized disciplines—and that those experts frequently provide tools incorporating their expertise in the form of R packages. **Microsoft R Server** and **Microsoft R Client** each connect to a version of **Microsoft R Open** that delivers Open Source R. This means that any of the amazing third-party packages that are available for that version of Open Source R should also work when you are in **Microsoft R Server** and **Microsoft R Client**.
+And, of course, if you are one of those experts, you can create R packages using **Microsoft R Server** and **Microsoft R Client**.

 **Microsoft R Open** leverages high-performance, multi-threaded math libraries to deliver performance boosts.
 This means that functions in R that use, for example, matrix multiplication, will run faster out of the box.

-### DistributedR
+#### DistributedR

 One of the limitations of R frequently encountered is scalability.
 R has many tools and techniques for handling small problems, but when the data set to be analyzed starts to get big, speed and memory limitations can be a problem.
-The **Microsoft R Services** ‘Big Data Big Analytics’ platform is built upon a high-performance, scalable computing framework that eradicates these technology barriers.
+The **Microsoft R Server** and **Microsoft R Client** ‘Big Data Big Analytics’ platform is built upon a high-performance, scalable computing framework that eradicates these technology barriers.

 This ‘Big Data Big Analytics’ compute engine works behind-the-scenes to process computations in parallel and, if available, distribute them across nodes of a distributed compute environment such as clusters or Massively Parallel Processing (MPP) databases.
-While you don’t interact directly with *DistributedR*, it is the framework that allows **Microsoft R Services** to break through the technology barriers in R to deliver blindingly fast results on enterprise compute platforms.
+While you don’t interact directly with *DistributedR*, it is the framework that allows **Microsoft R Server** and **Microsoft R Client** to break through the technology barriers in R to deliver blindingly fast results on enterprise compute platforms.

 *DistributedR* allows you to run the same R script on multiple platforms; you can create a model in one environment such as a workstation and then deploy it on a different environment such as an on-site Microsoft SQL Server, a Teradata platform, or a Hadoop cluster in the cloud.
 You just need to specify the information about where these computations should be performed and what data should be analyzed.

-This ‘Big Data Big Analytics’ compute engine is the core of the RevoScaleR package, included in your distribution of **Microsoft R Services**.
+This ‘Big Data Big Analytics’ compute engine is the core of the RevoScaleR package, included in your distribution of **Microsoft R Server** and **Microsoft R Client**.
 For information on supported computing environments, look for the ‘compute contexts’ in the RevoScaleR package.

-### ScaleR
+#### ScaleR

 The ‘Big Data Big Analytics’ functions built on *DistributedR* provide high performance, parallelized, and distributable analytics functions that scale from small data sets in memory to huge data sets stored on disk on a cluster of computers.
 The analytics functions provided include summary statistics, cubes and crosstabs, linear models, logistic regression, generalized linear models, kmeans clustering, decision trees, and decision forests.
 These algorithms are parallelized and distributed automatically, and process data in chunks so that all of your data does not need to be in memory at one time; you can use the same analysis code for your giant data set as you do for a small data set in memory.